Does the Caribbean medical schools have Accreditation ?

 It may hold ACCM/CAAMP-HP accreditation but may not have other state approvals.

-World Federation for Medical Education (WFME) was established in 1972 and targets to enhance the quality of medical education in the world.
+World Federation for Medical Education (WFME) was established in 1972.
+The aim of (WFWE) was to improve the quality of medical education worldwide.
 They work with doctors, universities, and educators through their six regional associations.

-If you want to work in the US, you need to have approval from various state boards in a Caribbean medical school.
+If you wish to work in the US, you must be approved by various state boards in a Caribbean medical school.
 Some of those include the Medical Board of California, the New York State Department, and the Florida Department of Education.

 WHICH CARIBBEAN MEDICAL SCHOOLS ARE ACCREDITED?

-Many Caribbean medical schools are accredited such as the American University School of Medicine Aruba (AUSOMA) is fully licensed by the Ministry of Education in Aruba with CAAMP-HP accreditation in progress.
+Many Caribbean medical schools are accredited.
+For example, the American University School of Medicine Aruba (AUSOMA) is fully licensed by the Ministry of Education in Aruba.
+It is also in the process of obtaining CAAMP-HP accreditation.

 The graduates are eligible for licensure in most countries around the world.
 Ross University School of Medicine, The University of the West Indies School of Medicine, and the University of Guyana School of Medicine also have CAAM-HP accreditations in the Caribbean.